CloudCoinConsortium/CloudBank-V1/README.md

 1. Print Welcome
 2. Echo
 3. Show Coins
-4. Deposit
+4. Deposit One Stack
-5. Import One Stack
+5. Withdraw One Stack
-6. Export One Stack
-7. Get Receipt
+6. Get Receipt

 There are also standards for how the transactions will go:
 1. Merchant / Buyer Collaboration